0xDoms/NexAd/README.md

 ---

-## Contributing
+## 📬 Contact

-We welcome contributions to NexAd!
-Feel free to fork the repository and submit a pull request with your changes or improvements.
-Make sure to follow our [contribution guidelines](CONTRIBUTING.md) (coming soon) before submitting any PRs.
+For any questions or issues, feel free to open an issue on GitHub 🐙 or contact the project maintainers 👨‍💻.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Contact

-If you have any questions or issues, feel free to open an issue on GitHub or contact the project maintainers.

----

-### Happy Earnings with NexAd! 🎉
+### 🎉 **Happy Earnings with NexAd!** 🤑